 Instructions

-• Preheat oven to 450 degrees F. Line a baking sheet with parchment paper.
+• Preheat oven to 450°F. Line a baking sheet with parchment paper.
+Pat mahi mahi filets dry with paper towels and set aside.

 • Chop the macadamia nuts in a food process until they are the consistency of bread crumbs.
 Be careful not to chop too long until they turn into a nut butter.